 United Front: Prior to engagement on any policy issue, the Alliance will seek agreement among member schools regarding position, substance, and messaging so it can present a united front.

 Unapologetic Defense: The Alliance will unapologetically defend member schools and the families they serve and from policies or other efforts that could undermine, disrupt, or damage educational opportunity.

 Permanent Interests: The Alliance has no permanent friends and no permanent enemies in the policy space, only permanent interests aligned with preserving and enhancing educational options in Colorado.
 The organization will work with its partners and allies in every situation possible, but the interests of its member schools and the families they serve must always be primary.

 Mountain View Academy

 New Summit Charter Academy

 Pikes Peak School of Expeditionary Learning

 Thomas MacLaren School

 The Vanguard School

-Rob has served on the Board of Directors of The Classical Academy in Colorado Springs, since 2015, and as Chairman since 2017.
+Rob served two terms on the Board of Directors of The Classical Academy in Colorado Springs from 2015 to 2021; as Treasurer (2 yrs) and Chairman (4 yrs).
 He is a graduate of the Leadership Program of the Rockies (2018), and an Entrepreneur who runs a Data Integration Services company he started in 2006.
-Rob enjoys road cycling, working on his Factory Five Roadster, and spending quality time with his family.
+Rob enjoys road cycling, golf, working on his Factory Five Roadster, and spending quality time with his family.